877-852-8463Newsletter Sign UpLocationsPatient PortalSchedule Appointment

 • Occlusions of the retinal blood vessels

 A diagnosis for epiretinal membrane or macular picker is not usually related to any medical problem outside the eye.
-Our staff of ophthalmologists offer eye surgery and treatment options to clients that are encountering the symptoms of macular pucker.
+Our staff of ophthalmologists offers eye surgery and treatment options to clients that are encountering the symptoms of macular pucker.

 Eye Care Solutions: We Offer Innovative Cataract Surgery & Treatment Solutions